arunarvindh05/CounterApplication/README.md

 Counter Application
-- a simple react application which increment and decrement the count based on the user's action
+- A simple react application which increment and decrement the count based on the user's action

 # Getting Started with Create React App